Tree-sitter

 set-by-case-match!

-Sets the value of a variable if a capture matches a regular expression in one of a series of switch cases.
+Sets a metadata value based on how the text of a compared capture matches a series of pattern switch cases.

-For each case pair, a regular expression is provided as the first half (regex) and a string literal for the second half (value).
+For each case pair, a regular expression is provided as the first half (casePattern), and a string for the second half (setValue).

 Examples: